 Chromatica, presented by Quartet Dudalis, 2021

 It seems that sopilkas larger than the tenor are as yet neither standardised nor in serial production.
-However, an extraordinary series of bass sopilkas was made for the Folklore Orchestra of the Ukrainian Society of the Blind in Kamyianets–Podilskyi, founded in 1964 by a very talented and completely blind musician Borys Gulashevsky.
+However, an extraordinary set of bass sopilkas was made for the Folklore Orchestra of the Ukrainian Society of the Blind in Kamyianets–Podilskyi, founded in 1964 by a very talented and completely blind musician, Borys Gulashevsky.
 Gulashevsky, in collaboration with fellow musician Peter Tsinkalov, constructed a series of keyed bass sopilkas of different sizes for the orchestra ranging from a basset in G3 98 cm long, bass in C3 1.44 m long, sub-bass in G2 1.87 m long, contrabass in C2 2.61 m long, and sub-contrabass in E1 2.95 m long.
 Two sets of these unique instruments were made: one was taken to Russia by Gulashevsky; the other remains where it belongs in Kamyianets.
-These enormous sopilkas add great depth to the sound of the Folklore Orchestra, perhaps better described as a sopilka band or extended consort.
+Although their range is modest, these enormous sopilkas add great depth to the sound of the Folklore Orchestra, perhaps better described as a sopilka band or extended consort.

 The Folklore Orchestra of the Ukrainian Society of the Blind performs in Melnytsia